ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 ##### Fix

 A bug fix is backward-compatible internal change that fixes incorrect behavior.
-The fix provides a description what and how it fixes the issue.
-Tests are included to catch the issue in the future and confirms the correct behavior.

 Release: patch

 ##### Refactor

 Refactors are intended for feature releases if they are not fixing specific issue as they can introduce new issues.

 Release: feature